Ronlin1/iScan-Uganda/README.md

 # iScan :

 iScan is a Flutter mobile application designed to simplify business card management using QR codes, AI, and Twilio services for instant communication.
+The app is not yet hosted on the Play store or App Store.

 ## Overview